The 20 Best Major Depression Doctors in Canada

 Kingston, ON, CA

-Roumen Milev practices in Kingston, Canada.
+Roumen Milev practices practicing medicine in Kingston, Canada.
 Milev is rated as an Elite expert by MediFind in the treatment of Major Depression.
-Their top areas of expertise are Major Depression, Bipolar Disorder (BPD), Generalized Anxiety Disorder (GAD), Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), and Deep Brain Stimulation.
+They are also highly rated in 5 other conditions, according to our data.
+Their clinical expertise encompasses Major Depression, Generalized Anxiety Disorder (GAD), Bipolar Disorder (BPD), Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), and Deep Brain Stimulation.

 Elite in Major Depression